 where ε is dielectric permittivity, and D is diffusion coefficient

 The main uncertainty in this equation comes from the unknown effective diffusion coefficient D. However this parameter varies over limited range.
-For instance, the diffusion coefficients of most ions in aqueous solutions are similar and have values that at room temperature are in the range of 0.6×10-9 to 2×10-9 m2/s.
+For instance, the diffusion coefficients of most ions in aqueous solutions are similar.
+Their values that at room temperature are in the range of 0.6×10-9 to 2×10-9 m2/s.
 The square root of this variation would yield uncertainty in scale of only tens percents.
 With regard to non-aqueous systems, recent studies indicate that ions there are not much larger either.

 DT-700 for low conductivity range below 10-4 S/m